 When considering frameworks, we also consider experience with application servers — software frameworks that let the facility create web applications as well as the server environment to run these applications.
 The factors that decide which app server to choose include the server’s raw speed and its handling of slow clients, slow apps, and slow I/O. The Ruby ecosystem generally uses one of the following four application servers:

 It’s a simple, fast, threaded, and highly concurrent HTTP 1.1 server for Ruby/Rack applications.
 It has gained popularity among Ruby on Rails programmers because it can tackle a number of the problems seen in Unicorn, which can exacerbate memory leak issues and open a susceptibility to slow user attacks.

 This is an HTTP server for Rack applications designed to serve only fast clients on low-latency, high-bandwidth connections and take advantage of the features in UNIX or UNIX-like kernels.
 It uses a master/worker architecture, where a master process forks to worker processes and controls them.

 It’s an application server for Ruby, Python, and Node.js, optimized for performance, low memory usage, and ease of use.
 While its open-source version has a multi-process, single-threaded operation mode, its Enterprise version can also be configured to work in multi-threaded mode.

-Another popular option among Ruby on Rails programmers, Thin claims to be the most secure, stable, fast, and extensible among Ruby web servers.
+Another popular choice among Ruby on Rails programmers, Thin claims to be the most secure, stable, fast, and extensible among web servers in the ecosystem.
 It’s designed to work within any framework implementing the Rack specification by loading Rack configuration files directly.
 Thin is also capable of handling long-running requests.

-Along with the above, we test the companies’ expertise in a range of other tools essential to the Ruby development environment:
+Along with the above, we test Ruby on Rails development companies’ expertise in a range of other essential tools:

 Gems are software packages or libraries that run like applications and serve specific functions.
 As the name suggests, these are gems used to test the code.
 Some important testing gems are as follows: